woocommerce/sensei-course-progress/README.md

 # Sensei LMS Course Progress

+> **This extension has been [retired](https://senseilms.com/retiring-course-progress-and-media-attachments/) and is no longer being actively maintained.
+This functionality is now available by default in [Learning Mode](https://senseilms.com/documentation/learning-mode-overview/#overview).**

 Sensei LMS Course Progress provides a sidebar widget that displays all the lessons in the current course or module and lets your learners see, at a glance, which ones they have completed and which they have yet to take.

 ## Getting Started